evant/blog/_posts/draft-you-dont-need-to-null-out-views.md

 ## Other Callbacks

-The one place where this gets more tricky is if you need to handle other callbacks that haven't yet been broken out by androidx.
+The one place where this gets more tricky is if you need to handle other callbacks that haven't yet been broken out by AndroidX.
 For example, runtime permissions.
 In these cases, I would recommend routing the event in a way you can react to it.